BruhWaxie/JustAJumper/README.md

-The project cannot ran successfully, because it was made(or keeps making) with deadline in 4 week.
+The project cannot always ran successfully, because it was made(or keeps making) with deadline in 4 week.
 Sorry for problem.